The Green Team

 At African Adventures, we are serious about our commitment to help protect the environment.
 Within two years, we aim to offset all carbon generated by our volunteers’ flights to Africa through our Gyapa stove programme in Ghana.

-A Gyapa stove is a Gold Standard certified, energy-saving cook stove, which requires a lot less fuel than the traditional method of cooking over an open coal pot.
-The impact of this on individual health and finances, as well as the obvious environmental benefits, make it a valuable, low cost investment.
-Up to 50% of household income for the poorest families is spent on cooking fuel.
-The ongoing demand for fuel in Ghana help drives greater deforestation.
-In fact, in 2018, Ghana had the biggest increase in the loss of primary rainforest and has one of the highest deforestation rates throughout all of Africa.
-A Gyapa stove requires up to 50% less fuel than traditional cooking methods, and on average, avoids between half a ton of carbon being dumped into the atmosphere every year.
+A Gyapa stove is a Gold Standard certified, energy-saving stove, which requires a lot less fuel than the traditional method of cooking over an open coal pot.
+The impact of this on individual health and finances, as well as the environmental benefits, make it a valuable, low-cost investment.
+Up to 50% of household income for the poorest families is spent on cooking fuel, and the ongoing demand in Ghana helps drive greater deforestation.

 We are a family of six – myself and my five granddaughters.
 The stove has been very good.
 It doesn’t consume excessive charcoal and produces enough heat for cooking within a few minutes.
 It cooks so quickly and easily compared to the normal ‘coal pot’ I had before.
 This benefits me and my family as it means we don’t have to spend too much on charcoal.

 Top tips for helping

 Take a reusable water filter bottle to avoid buying as much bottled water

 If you have space in your luggage, bring back plastic you know can be recycled at home